zupremacyesports/uYouEnhanced/README.md

 How to:

-1. Download uYouLocalization dylib and install or unzip for jailed devices
+1. Download uYouLocalization deb and install or unzip for jailed devices
 2. Put your translation file inside uYouLocalization.bundle with specific for your language folder: en.lproj for english, ru.lproj for russian and etc.
 3. Inject uYouLocalization dylib and bundle using Azule or alternatives.
 4. Done.